DUNE/dune-justin/docs/database.md

-## justIn database
+## justIN database

-The justIn database is the heart of the justIn workflow system.
+The justIN database is the heart of the justIN workflow system.
 It holds cached information about sites, storages, files, and replicas obtained from other data sources; it receives requests to process data, and manages the state of requests and their stages, the files they need to process, and the jobs